Logiqx/gps-wizard/docs/gpx/README.md

 ### GPX 1.1

-[GPX 1.1](https://www.topografix.com/GPX/1/1/gpx.xsd) was released on 9 August 2004 and improved upon the GPX 1.0 standard, introducing support for extensions.
+[GPX 1.1](https://www.topografix.com/GPX/1/1/gpx.xsd) was released on 9 August 2004 and improved upon the GPX 1.0 standard, introducing support for `<extensions>`.

-Sadly, GPX 1.1 removed "speed" and "course".
-This may have been an oversight or perhaps their significance was not appreciated at the time.
+Sadly, GPX 1.1 removed the `<speed>` and `<course>` elements.
+This change was unintentional, so speed and course now require the use of `<extensions>`.

-It was not until around 2015 when Garmin finally re-introduced "speed" and "course" in version 2 of their [TrackPointExtension](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) schema.
+It was not until around 2015 when Garmin released a [schema](https://www8.garmin.com/xmlschemas/TrackPointExtensionv2.xsd) that included speed and course.

 ```xml
 <trkpt lat="50.5710623" lon="-2.4563484">